A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

 The AFSA has also been integrated with non-population-based methods.
 In~\cite{xi2019adaptive,ma2015hybrid}, hybrid models of the AFSA with fuzzy \emph{C}-means (FCM) for clustering were proposed.
-The AFSA is used to avoid FCM from being trapped in the local optimum.
-Serapiao et al.~\cite{serapiao2016combining} combined a variant of the AFSA proposed in~\cite{bastos2008novel} with \emph{K}-means and \emph{K}-harmonic for data clustering.
+The AFSA is used to avoid FCM from being trapped in local optima.
+Serapi\~{a}o et al.~\cite{serapiao2016combining} combined a variant of the AFSA proposed in~\cite{bastos2008novel} with \emph{K}-means and \emph{K}-harmonic methods for data clustering.
 El-Said~\cite{el2015image} combined the AFSA with FCM for image quantization.
 GAFSA-SVR~\cite{liu2016study}, namely a hybrid model of GAFSA~\cite{wang2015blind} and the support vector regression (SVR), for prediction of network traffic was proposed.
 This model uses GAFSA to optimize the parameters of SVR.
-Hybrid fish-swarm logic regression (FSLR) was proposed in~\cite{zhang2013identifying}.
+Hybrid fish-swarm logic regression (FSLR) was proposed in~\cite{zhang2013identifying}. { On the other hand, Krishnaraj et al.~\cite{Krishnaraj20212artificial} proposed a clustering technique based on the AFSA and hill climbing for throughput maximization in wireless multimedia sensor networks.

-In~\cite{sathya2017hybrid}, the AFSA was combined with an artificial neural network (ANN) to find the best weights for the ANN.
-MSAFSA-SVR~\cite{zhuang2019mechanical} was used to calculate the stability of rocks in tunnel engineering.
-MAFSA-SVR~\cite{yan2020application} was developed to predict the heat transfer capacity of radiators.
-In~\cite{jia2020aparametric}, the AFSA was used for feature selection and parameter optimization of the random forest for detecting Cervical cancer.
-In~\cite{gao2020twin}, a hybrid model of twin SVM (TSVM) with an improved AFSA model for tackling the flame recognition problem was proposed.
-Specifically, the improved AFSA model was used to solve the parameter selection problem of TSVM.
+In~\cite{hua2021misalignment,xian2021early}, the AFSA was adopted to optimize the SVM parameters. } In~\cite{sathya2017hybrid}, the AFSA was combined with an artificial neural network (ANN) to find the best weights. { Goluguri et al.~\cite{goluguri2021rice} used the AFSA to optimize the weights of a deep convolutional neural network for identifying rice diseases. } In~\cite{zhuang2019mechanical}, MSAFSA-SVR was introduced to calculate the stability of rocks in tunnel engineering.
+MAFSA-SVR~\cite{yan2020application} was also used to predict the heat transfer capacity of radiators. { In~\cite{he2021multi}, the AFSA was applied to train a wavelet neural network (WNN).} In~\cite{jia2020aparametric}, the AFSA was used for feature selection and parameter optimization of a random forest for detecting Cervical cancer.
+In~\cite{gao2020twin}, a hybrid model of twin SVM (TSVM) with an improved AFSA model for flame recognition problem was proposed, in which the improved AFSA model was used to solve the parameter selection problem of TSVM.